You are here

 Rules of Practice and Procedure: Overview

-Additional information on rules and the rulemaking process is presented by the Administrative Office on the Internet: www.uscourts.gov/rules-policies.
+Additional information on rules and the rulemaking process is presented by the Administrative Office of the United States Courts: www.uscourts.gov/rules-policies.

 Amendments to the Federal Rules of Practice and Procedure: Evidence 2019—The Residual Hearsay Exception